itguy19/TTN-Data-Connector/README.md

 <p>Create a new directory called "data" in the cloned repository and create three new files with these names: api_key, app_id nad iot_api_key.</p>

 ```mkdir data```

 ```touch api_key```

 ```touch app_id```

 ```touch iot_api_key```

+<p>The API key file should contain the API key for the TTN application (See how you can create a new application: )</p>

 <p>... and use python3 to start FetchData.py.</p>